linyimin0812/spring-startup-analyzer/README_EN.md

 - startup.log: log of startup
 - transform.log: log of re-transform class

-After the application has finished starting, the message ======= spring-startup-analyzer stop, click %s to view detailed info about the startup process ====== will be printed in the console and startup.log file.
+After the application has finished starting, the message `======= spring-startup-analyzer finished, click http://localhost:8065 to visit details. ======` will be printed in the console and startup.log file.
 You can use this output to determine if the profiling has completed successfully

-## 2.5 Custom extension
+## Custom extension

 Translation: If you want to customize the profiling capabilities, you need to include the `spring-profiler-starter` pom as the parent pom for your extension project.
 Then, you can use the interfaces exposed by the project for extension purposes.
 For more details, you can refer to the implementation of[spring-profiler-extension](https://github.com/linyimin-bupt/spring-startup-analyzer/tree/main/spring-profiler-extension)